LoicPandul/ImagesConverter/README.md

 <h1 align="center">ImagesConverter</h1>

 <p align="center">
-  Convert, compress and clean metadata from your images — fast, private, fully offline.
+  Convert and compress your images, and clean their metadata.
+Everything runs locally, in a native app of a few MB.
 </p>

 <p align="center">